What Product Marketing Is and What a Product Marketer Does

 Product Marketing vs. Customer Success

-Nevertheless, there are some overlaps here (e.g. driving deeper usage or upsell from existing customers).
-Customer Success teams might use channels like webinars, learning management systems, or knowledge base, while Product Marketers lean more on in-product announcements and email marketing.
+Customer Success teams also use channels like webinars, learning management systems, or knowledge base, while Product Marketers rely on in-product announcements and email marketing.

-Product Marketing is a seminal role in the success of a product and startup, and will only grow in importance and value as we continue to embrace a product-first world.
+Product marketing has a seminal role in the success of a product, and it will only grow in importance as we continue to embrace a product-first world.

 Boost product adoption and